'Praise The Lard': A Barbecue Legend Shows Us How To Master Smoked Chicken Wings

 "You eat with your eyes, too," Mike notes.
 "In fact, that's the first thing you eat with is your eyes and your nose."

 At this point, I need to recruit an impartial judge to help taste these wings, so I corral my next-door neighbor, Diane Swann.
-She's lived in this neighborhood for decades and she loves a good wing – hot, mild or in-between.
+She has lived in this neighborhood for decades and she loves a good wing — hot, mild or in-between.
 Amy hands Diane a wingette.
 Her verdict?

 "Very delicious," Diane declares.
 (Food & Wine magazine agrees — it called the Mills' wings the best in the country.)